Macau: Transport

 Macau has a highly developed road system, with over 400 km of roads.
 Automobiles drive on the left (unlike in both mainland China and Portugal), due to historical influence of the British Empire.
 Vehicle traffic is extremely congested, especially in the oldest part of the city, where streets are the narrowest.
 Public bus services operate over 80 routes, supplemented by free hotel shuttle buses that also run routes to popular tourist attractions and downtown locations.
 About 1,500 black taxicabs are licensed in the territory.
+Governor Nobre de Carvalho Bridge opened in 1974, Friendship Bridge opened in 1992, Sai Van Bridge opened in 2004 & Macau Bridge opened in 2024 are the 4 bridges connecting Macau & Taipa.
+Before then, Macau locals would have to take a boat.
+It made it very inconvenient to cross the Pearl harbour.
 The Hong Kong–Zhuhai–Macau Bridge, opened in 2018, provides a direct link with the eastern side of the Pearl River estuary.
-Cross-boundary traffic to mainland China may also pass through border checkpoints at the Portas do Cerco, Lótus Bridge, and Qingmao Port.
+Cross-boundary traffic to mainland China may also pass through border checkpoints at the Portas do Cerco, Lotus Bridge, and Qingmao Port.

 Macau International Airport serves over 8 million passengers each year and is the primary hub for local flag carrier Air Macau.
 Ferry services to Hong Kong and mainland China operate out of ferry terminals such as Taipa Ferry Terminal.
 Daily helicopter service is also available to Hong Kong and Shenzhen.
 Phase 1 of the territory's first rail network, the Macau Light Rapid Transit, began operations in December 2019.
 The Taipa line connects 11 metro stations throughout Taipa and Cotai.